Your Virtual Green Tea House

 Amount:

-340-415mg p 100g
+340-415mg per 100g

-Vitamin U - In higher quality teas, when dissolved, this vitamin generates a peculiar aroma like dried seaweed.
-Regular quality teas and Bancha contain very little of this vitamin.
+In higher quality teas, when dissolved, this vitamin generates a peculiar aroma like dried seaweed.
+Gyokuro contains as much as 25mg per 100g and high-quality Sencha

 Health Benefit:

 Effective in fighting gastric ulcers.
-Also used as the main substance in digestive medicines.
+Also used as the main substance in digestive medicines

 Color: